 Why is green the color for green screen?

 Simply put, green screens are green because people are not green.
 Green and blue tend to be the most common colors used for chroma keying because they’re opposite of our natural skin tones and hair color.
 Of the two colors, green tends to be preferred over blue because today’s video cameras are most sensitive to green, giving the cleanest key effect.
 However, in instances where the subject is green, blue is a safe option.
 Keep in mind with WeVideo, you can use the chroma key tool to remove any color you’d like.

 So what are your options when choosing a green or blue background for your project?

 Fabric or paper

 Green fabric and green paper are both options to consider for your chroma key backdrop.
-The cost varies depending on size, but for a small production, you can easily get started with less than $100.
+The cost varies depending on size, but for small production, you can easily get started with less than $100.
 When it comes to paper vs fabric, both have their advantages and disadvantages.
 Paper can be rolled up to avoid wrinkling, although once it gets wrinkled (during travel, for example), there’s no reversing it.
 A fabric backdrop, on the other hand, will likely come folded and need to be ironed out.
 Why are we putting so much emphasis on wrinkles?
-While they’re not the end of the world post-production, they can make it more difficult to use chroma key the first time around.
+While they’re not the end of the world post-production, they can make it more difficult to use the chroma key the first time around.